dog visit the vet

 During these visits, your dogs will undergo a thorough physical exam, focusing on areas that require more attention.
 For example, the vet may check your dog’s teeth and advise additional dental care routines to prevent tooth problems.

-The vet may check your dog’s weight and observe their movements to identify potential joint pain and other concerns regarding mobility.
+The vet will check your dog’s weight and observe their movements to identify potential joint pain and other concerns regarding mobility.
 Additionally, you can schedule your dog for annual urine and blood tests to check its internal organs.

-Certain breeds may have some additional lab tests or treatments such as brachycephalic breeds may have breathing issues that require additional attention.
+Certain breeds may have some additional lab tests or treatments, such as brachycephalic breeds may have breathing issues that require additional attention.

 Final Words